The People’s Archive

 Our community workshops tackle social isolation and enable people to socially engage and tell their own stories through photography.

-As well as exhibiting the archive across towns and cities in the UK, we are currently crowdfunding towards our long term goal of a permanent exhibition space for The People’s Archive in the North West which we are looking to establish in 2020/2021.
-You can find out more about the crowdfunder here.
+As well as exhibiting the archive across towns and cities in the UK, we are currently crowdfunding towards our long term goal of a permanent exhibition space for The People’s Archive in the North West which we are looking to establish in 2021.
+You can find out more about the permanent space and our crowdfunder here.

 The People’s Archive Galleries 1930s – 2000